 Multiple flower spikes of salvia make pruning tedious

 Once the initial flush of flower spikes start to brown, salvias often appear to be done for the season.
-With proper deadheading, however, you can encourage them to keep blooming through the summer.
+With proper deadheading, however, you can encourage them to keep on blooming.

 4. Bushy plants with small flowers